 The Commission Chair will call upon the modeling organization to provide a presentation which would include reasons and justification for reconsideration.
 Commission members may ask questions during and after the presentation.
 After discussion, the Commission Chair will ask for a motion to reconsider the model.
 A motion will be made and seconded by Commission members.

 Prior to voting, the Commission Chair will ask if there is any further discussion.
-Once discussion is complete, the Commission Chair will ask for a roll call vote.
+Once discussion is completed, the Commission Chair will ask for a roll call vote.

 If the motion to reconsider the model is successfully approved by a majority vote, the Commission shall then determine if additional data and information is necessary prior to reconsideration of the model.
 The Commission may formulate additional questions and/or request additional data and information to be responded to by the modeling organization.
 Such questions, data, and information may include proprietary information, and if so, may be addressed by the modeling organization in a closed session if requested by the modeling organization.
 If additional data and information is necessary for reconsideration of the model, the Commission questions, data, and information request shall be provided to the modeling organization in a letter from the Commission Chair no later than ten days after the meeting to consider the appeal request.
 The Commission may proceed with scheduling a meeting with the modeling organization for reconsideration of the model.